ahed9x/S.P.A.R.K./JOURNAL.md

 # Designing ESP Case

-In Fusion 360, I designed a case with a mini fan for the ESP, but for the lowest noise, the fans will work only if heat is detected, but still, the design might need more tweaking.
+In Fusion 360, I designed a case with a mini fan for the ESP.
+For the lowest noise, the fans will work only if heat is detected not to disturb players; however, the design might still need more tweaking.

 <img width="1519" height="889" alt="image" src="https://github.com/user-attachments/assets/1570199f-140d-40d9-9981-bc07872b1047" />
 <img width="1519" height="843" alt="image" src="https://github.com/user-attachments/assets/9892eb7b-c73c-4092-81e2-0f98671edb0a" />